Albert M. Chan: Career development

 In 2016, Chan was cast in the Boston Marathon bombing film Patriots Day starring Mark Wahlberg and Kevin Bacon and also in the final season of the hit HBO series Girls, which aired at the beginning of 2017.
 That same year, Chan guest starred on the FOX drama Gotham and shot a recurring role as Tony Q on the upcoming TV series Big Dogs.

 Chan also wrote and co-directed Welcome to the World in 2017, a dark drama about a troubled man who records a video message for his sister.
 Chan shot the film in one continuous take with a budget of less than $140.
+Rachel Pullen of UK Film Review praised Chan's skills as a director, screenwriter, and actor: "Leading man Albert M. Chan... plays an emotionally raw man with a grace and ease that is often only seen within some of the most high end actors...
+Packs a huge punch... to create such an impact on a viewer in only seven minutes with just one man, a script and a camera certainly speaks volumes of the skills that Chan has as a director, writer and performer."

 Richard Propes of The Independent Critic gave the film four stars and wrote, "riveting piece of human drama...
 Chan's performance is deeply moving... lingers in your brain long after the closing credits".
 Kirk Fernwood of One Film Fan praised the film as "intelligent, inventive, and inspired...
 Chan does a fantastic job... drawing you in with every word... the finale is a stroke of creative brilliance and artistry".
-The film has screened at over 40 film festivals on six continents.
+The film has screened at over 50 film festivals on six continents.

 In 2019, Chan was cast as a therapist in the Anna Kendrick HBO Max series Love Life, which premiered in 2020.
 That same year, he scored a role on the hit NBC series New Amsterdam.
 Also, two of his projects premiered on the same day on Amazon Prime Video: the feature film Big Exit in which Chan plays insurance agent Tim, and the TV series Big Dogs in which Chan has a recurring role as wardrobe stylist Tony Q. The latter also premiered on Tubi.

+In 2022, Chan appeared opposite David Hyde Pierce in the HBO Max series Julia.
+Also, Chan portrayed quirky high school English teacher Mr. Balboni alongside Christina Hendricks and Kunal Nayyar in the feature film The Storied Life of A.J.
+Fikry, based on Gabrielle Zevin's 2014 New York Times best seller.

+Chan is the recipient of a 2022-2023 Humanitas New Voices Fellowship for his feature screenplay Incarnations, given to writers whose work explores the human condition in a nuanced and meaningful way.

+In 2024, the feature film Silver Star premiered at Deauville American Film Festival and Denver Film Festival, in which Chan appeared opposite lead actress Grace Van Dien.
+In December 2024, Chan's sci-fi romance feature screenplay The Verge of Seas achieved The Black List "recommended" status.